chaukhoa97/portfolio-v2/docs/Next.js/interview.md

 - Built-in Server-side Rendering support.
 We can even blend CSR with SSR.
 - File-based Routing.
+- Optimized image component.
+This is huge because images are the biggest performance bottleneck in most websites.
 - Have Fullstack Capabilities: We can add backend (server side) code into our Next.js app.

 ## Others